AdrianAgui/dummycoin-backend/README.md

 # REST API

-The REST API to the example app is described below.
+The REST API to the Dummycoin backend is described below.

+### Request

+`GET /blocks/`              --> Return list of blocks of our blockchain `GET /transactions/`        --> Return list of transactions allocated in memory pool `GET /mine/transactions/`   --> Mine new block and set block data with all transactions in memory pool, returns list of blocks

+`POST /wallet/`             --> Create a new wallet, retuns public key `POST /transaction/`        --> Create new transaction, request data: `body: { recipient, amount }`